-Because both window types add a three-dimensional element to your home, they can really open up a space.
+Because both window types add a three-dimensional component to your home, they can really open up a room.

 Bay windows are less curved and more angular.
 That means they can extend further out from your home—and create some bonus space in the process.

-Both bay and bow windows add an incredible amount of light to your home.
-That’s a great benefit for a contemporary home.
+Both bay and bow windows add a significant amount of light to your home.
+That’s a great benefit for a modern home.

 If you’re looking for the most amount of light, bow windows are a better fit for you.
-They’ll let you take advantage of more angles of light—due to their multiple frames.
+They’ll let you take advantage of different angles of light—due to their multiple frames.

 Every window is different, so there’s not directly a way to say which window style will be a decent fit for your budget without a quote.

-Bow windows, however, can have a little higher price.
+Bow windows, however, can have a slightly higher price.
 That’s because they are made from more windows.

 Even so, the team at Pella of Casper can help you select a window that works for your style and budget.